andreasmhallberg/readingnotes/Schulz, 1981. Diglossia and variation in formal spoken Arabic in Egypt.md

   6. Negations
   7. *-uh* object

-- Numbers pronounced dialectally by everyone.
+- Numbers pronounced in dialectal form by everyone.
 132

 - No correlation between uses of MSA phonemes. [individual strategies].
 132